hbattu73/hbattu73.github.io/index.md

 - My favorite quote is that from George Carlin:

   > Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?
-- To this day, I have not tried anything that pleases my tastebuds more than the **Spicy Deluxe** from Chick-fil-a
+- To this day, I have not tried anything that pleases my tastebuds more than the Spicy Deluxe sandwich from **Chick-fil-a**
 - Over quarantine, I developed a web application as a personal project that searches for available food choices and plots their locations on a map
   - To play with the app in Docker, run `docker run -d -p 5000:5000 --name foodbox-app hbattu/foodbox`
   - To stop the app, run `docker stop foodbox-app`